deeppavlov/chatsky/docs/source/tutorials.rst

 The Context Storages section describes how to use context storages in Chatsky.

-The Messengers section covers how to use the Telegram messenger with Chatsky.
+The Messengers section covers how to use the Telegram messenger with Chatsky and how to create web interface.

 The Service section teaches how to use Services: objects that execute before or after the main part.